 There are times when every business owner feels they need to call in the “big guns” to help collect an outstanding debt.
-Should you call a debt collection agency or hire an attorney for you collection needs?
-How do you know they are legitimate and follow the myriad of laws that are in place to protect the debtor & entity owed the debt.
+Should you call a debt collection agency or law firm for your collection needs?
+How do you know they are legitimate and follow the laws that are in place to protect the debtor and the entity owed the debt.
 Here are some steps business owners should consider as they are contemplating their next moves.

-If you have a debtor who’s behind on their payment, you should not make a collection agency your first course of action.
-Not only will this come off as overly aggressive, but you’ll be immediately sacrificing any hope you have of getting paid in full.
-After all, debt collectors and lawyers will charge fees and/or percentages of the overall debt if they secure payment for you.
+If you have a debtor who’s behind on their payment, don’t make a collection agency your first course of action.
+This come off as overly aggressive.
+And, you’ll be immediately sacrificing any hope you have of getting paid in full.
+After all, a debt collection agency or law firm will charge fees if they secure payment for you.

 So how do you exhaust your other avenues?
-In truth, what you’ll be doing is a lot of what the debt collector themselves will end up trying: letters, phone calls, payment restructuring, and, if necessary, a discounted debt to at least get some return on what you’re owed.
+In truth, what you’ll be doing is a lot of what the debt collector themselves will end up trying.
+You will use letters, phone calls, payment restructuring, and, if necessary, a discounted debt to at least get some return on what you’re owed.

 Start the process by being polite and escalate the situation with professionalism.

 Next, Decide Between a Debt Collection Agency or Law Firm

 So your letters, phone calls, and entreaties got you nowhere?
 It’s time to enlist the services of a professional.
 But which professional do you hire: a lawyer or a debt collection agency?
 For starters, it’s always a good idea to get the counsel of an attorney.
 They can advise you whether pursuing the matter through civil court or a collections agency is worth the time and expense.
 Moreover, they will often write demand letters for you on legal stationary.
 This sounds like a small thing, but it isn’t.
 Sometimes, a professional correspondence from a practicing attorney will motivate your debtor to pay up.
 After all, debtors don’t want to end up before a judge, explaining their motives for not paying you.